-I understand, for a travel blogger, whose focus area always remained documenting people and cultures and destinations, writing a few simultaneous stories featuring a motorbike can sound a bit fishy.
+I understand for a travel blogger whose focus area always remained documenting his travels, writing a few simultaneous stories featuring a motorbike can sound a bit fishy.

 Both are powered with a 4 Stroke, Single-Cylinder, Liquid Cooled, Spark Ignition, DOCH; and offer an impressive 28 N.m @5000 rpm of torque, guaranteeing a much quicker acceleration, compared to other competitors in the retro segment.
 And speaking of Jawa 42 mileage, I am getting nearly 40kmpl at the moment.

 Here’s an easy compilation of some other useful Technical Specifications & Dimensions:

 - Engine Oil Capacity (service fill): 1.25 Litre

 - Fuel Tank Capacity 13.2 Litre (3.0 Litre reserve)

 - Weight: 179 Kg (with 90% Fuel, Tools, etc.)

 - Overall Length: 2071 mm

 - Jawa 42 Seat Height: 765 mm